ILS-Z399/05b-Exercises-pygame-physics/README.md

 # 05b-Exercises-pygame-physics

 Here are some exercises to help you learn about how 2D game physics might be implemented.
+One exercise gives you a taste of how you might implement music and sound effects in a game.

 This assumes that you have Pygame installed.